uiPotion/uipotion/README.md

 1. Open or fetch that URL to read the specification.
 2. Use the spec to generate implementation code in the user's framework and styling (React/Vue/Svelte, Tailwind/CSS Modules, etc.).
 3. Follow the guide's structure, accessibility, and behavior; don't invent details that aren't in the spec.

+If the assistant prefers text-first context, use the potion Markdown source at the same path with `.md`.

 No need to fetch the main manifest or potions index unless you're building discovery/search.
 For normal use, the user provides the potion link and you implement from that single guide.